Emma Willard: Career

+Willard believed that women could master topics like mathematics and philosophy rather than just subjects taught at finishing schools.
+This passion for women's education led her to work for the first women's school for higher education.
 Her success inspired her to share her ideas on education and to write A Plan for Improving Female Education in 1819, a pamphlet that she presented to the members of the New York Legislature.
 Her pamphlet rejected contemporary ideas that women did not need a literary or scientific education.
 For example, the year before, Thomas Jefferson wrote a letter in which he suggested women should not read novels, calling them a "mass of trash" with few exceptions, and added that "For a like reason too much poetry should not be indulged."

 In her speech to the legislature, Willard said that existing women's education was inadequate both in the amount girls received compared to boys and in its foundational principles.
 One issue she took was that women's education "has been too exclusively directed, to fit them for displaying to advantage the charms of youth and beauty".
 Another was "it has been made the first object in educating our sex, to prepare them to please the other" while "reason and religion teach, that we too are primary existencies... not the satellites of men."
 Her plan included a proposal for a women's seminary to be publicly funded just as men's schools were.

 Willard did not receive a response from the legislators, several of whom believed women's education to be contrary to God's will.
 Willard finally received support from New York Governor DeWitt Clinton, who invited her to open a school there.
 Originally Willard opened an institution in Waterford, New York but she did not receive the promised financial support and therefore moved her school to Troy, New York, where she received more support and funding.

 The Troy Female Seminary opened in September 1821 for boarding and day students.
 This was the first school in the United States to offer higher education for women.
 The curriculum consisted of the subjects she had longed to include in women's education: mathematics, philosophy, geography, history, and science.
 Willard led the school to success, and in 1831, the school had enrolled over 300 students.

 The school attracted students from wealthy families or families of high position.
 Although most of the students would still end up as housewives, Willard never hindered her students' pursuit towards women's education and continued to fight for their rights.
 Despite her reputation today in women's history, Willard was not a supporter of the women's suffrage movement during the mid-19th century.
 Willard believed that women's education was a much more important matter.